WELCOME one and all!

 Please take special note of the new Living and Leading by Faith Course Calendar above.
 This calendar will be updated as necessary.

-Please familiarize yourself with this web site and check it often for resources and information relating to the many initiatives and programs offered by the Office of Faith Formation.
-Take special note of the Catechetical Resources box and the Digital Binder found on the right hand side of the page.
+Please familiarize yourself with our Office of Faith Formation website.
+Return to the site often for resources and information relating to the many initiatives and programs offered by the Office of Faith Formation.
+Take special note of the Catechetical Resources box and the other widgets found on the right hand side of the page.

-I thank you for your interest, and pray that this website will assist us in our mission to respond to Jesus’ commission to “Go and make disciples…”.
+Thank you for your interest, and I hope and pray that this website will assist each of us as we try to faithfully respond to Jesus’ commission to “Go and make disciples….”

 Theodore J. Musco, Director